Dear Parents, Carers and Year 6 children,

 English homework: this is set on Monday and is due on Wednesday.
 English homework consists of a reading comprehension activity and a grammar, punctuation and spelling activity.

 Maths homework: this is set on Wednesday and is due on Friday.
-Maths homework consists of a online MyMaths activity and a worksheet based on the weekly Maths topic.
+Maths homework consists of a online MyMaths activities and at times there may be a supporting task.

 Weekend homework: this is set on Friday and is due in on Monday.
 Weekend homework usually consists of a reading activity or a research task related to the children's Topic, Science or wider learning.